plone/training/theming/tinymce-templates.rst

 Activate TinyMCE templates plugin
 =================================

-.. note:: The activation of the TinyMCE template plugin is already provided by bobtemplates.plone, the only thing you have to do is to add your template tothe registry, like described below.
+.. note:: The activation of the TinyMCE template plugin is already provided by bobtemplates.plone, the only thing you have to do is to add your template to the registry ``ploneconf.theme/src/ploneconf/theme/profiles/default/registry.xml``, like described below.

 If the -plugin is not already activated, you can activate the template plugin (the ``custom_plugins`` record) and register this template for TinyMCE (the ``template`` record):